peterhinch/micropython-mqtt/mqtt_as/README.md

 ### Required files

  1. `mqtt_as.py` The main module.
- 2. `config.py` Stores cross-project settings.
-See below.
+ 2. `mqtt_local.py` Used by demos to store local configuration details: see below.

 ### Test/demo scripts